 Warning: this article contains material that some readers may find distressing.

 Based on available technology and culture, the methods of execution can vary between different regions.
-Hanging, beheading, lethal injections and firing squads are some of the standard tactics used for execution.
+Hanging, beheading, lethal injections, and firing squads are some of the standard tactics used for execution.
 However, a man in Saudi Arabia was recently beheaded and put on display in a practice known as crucifixion.

 China is known for keeping the number of people it executes a secret.
-Researchers use media sources that are reliable along with human rights group to estimate the number of executions in China.
+Researchers use media sources that are reliable along with human rights groups to estimate the number of executions in China.
 According to these sources, thousands of criminals are killed each year.